Imagimm-CIML/SAPHIR/README.md

 ### Preliminary step : ImageJ Macro
 If you first need to launch a macro in ImageJ to obtain your results, you can use the first menu "Segmentation".
 This menu allows you to choose your software (ImageJ or Fiji) and a macro and to launch it.
-To do so, you need to choose your OS and the software to use.
-Then, you will need to search for your ImageJ/Fiji app : after clicking on the "Choose" link, a browser will appear and you will have to select the repository containing your app (often something like Fiji.app or ImageJ.app).
+To do so, you need to choose your OS (1) and the software to use (2).
+Then, you will need to search for your ImageJ/Fiji app : after clicking on the "Choose" link (3), a browser will appear and you will have to select the repository containing your app (often something like Fiji.app or ImageJ.app).
 The path to your file will be save in a txt file in a repository "www" created in your R Working directory.
 If you are still in the same working directory when you re-run the app next time, the path will be found automatically and you won't need to search for it again.
 After that, you have to choose your macro to launch.
 The same principle of path saving is used.
-You can also launch a second macro after the first one.
+(4) You can also launch a second macro after the first one.
+(5)

 <img width="1439" alt="segmentationMenu" src="https://user-images.githubusercontent.com/62395414/86744728-1ae3e300-c03a-11ea-9916-acfbea91098e.png">